ShiJbey/neighborly/README.md

 - The internal architecture does not follow "Pure" ECS practices.
 It does what looks and feels nice API-wise.
 - Characters only hold one occupation at a time.
 - Characters withing newly-spawned families will all have the same species and culture.
-- Some species can only mate with each other and children will be either the mother's or father's species.

 # Future work